msk2k01/Powershell-Tools/README.md

 # Powershell-Tools
-This repository is a showcase of PowerShell scripts I've written that I use on a semi-regular basis.
-Scripts my be added to or removed from this repository, based on what I'm currently using at the time.

-# Script Descriptions

 ## amuseme
 This script picks a random video within a folder (including its subfolders) and opens it with VLC.